kgateway-dev/kgateway/docs/content/operations/upgrading/upgrade_steps.md

 ## Step 2: Upgrade glooctl

 Install or upgrade `glooctl`.
 When you upgrade, specify the Gloo Edge OSS version that corresponds to the Gloo Edge Enterprise version you want to upgrade to.
 To find the OSS version that corresponds to each Gloo Edge Enterprise release, see the [Gloo Edge Enterprise changelogs]({{% versioned_link_path fromRoot="/reference/changelog/enterprise/" %}}).

+{{% notice warning %}}
 Because `glooctl` can create resources in your cluster, such as with commands like `glooctl add route`, you might have errors in Gloo Edge if you create resources with an older version of `glooctl`.
+{{% /notice %}}

 You can upgrade `glooctl` in the following ways:
 * [Use `glooctl upgrade`](#glooctl-upgrade)